LearnYouSomeComputer/Tools-For-Programming/02-Bash-Basics.md

 [^recycle]: Unless you want to count the whole computer as garbage.
 We won't argue that point with you.
 [^still]: Okay, they never really stop looking scary, but after a while they start to feel less like a horror movie jump scare and more like the monster you just know is there in the hall waiting to eat you if you were to get out of bed.
+[^superficial]: The distinction is mostly superficial; under the hood they look the same to the operating system.
+Don't worry about it too much.